T4SG/Bangalore-Team-5/README.md

 - Add-ons

 MODULES:
-There are mainly 2 modules: Leader module and ISLI volunteer module LEADER MODULE:
+There are mainly 2 profiles: Leader profile and ISLI volunteer profile LEADER Profile:
     The leader can either login or register, after which he has the following options:
 - Alter and update priorities
 - Communicate with fellow leaders
 - Update activity of their choice to show it to the other members of the group
 - Immediately notifies ISLI team about any updates

-ISLI VOLUNTEER MODULE:
+ISLI VOLUNTEER Profile:
 - Each volunteer can login with username and password after which details of the classroom can be filled in
 - Previous visits details can be tracked
 - Can allot a workshop based on the performance of the leader